hpi-swa-teaching/GameMecha/source/GM-AcceptanceTest.package/GMAnimatedImageLoaderAcceptance.class/README.md

-An acceptance test for the GM resource loading mechanics especially for the loading of animated images (gif).
+This is an acceptance test for the GM resource loading mechanics; especially for the loading of animated images (gifs).
+It is supposed to be opened like any other morph.
-Responsible for giving an example how to load (animated) resources.
+It demonstrates how to load (animated) resources.

-Once opened loads a gif from your file system and plays it.
+See initialize to get a idea of how to use the GMAnimatedImageLoader.